Lava flows, an active crater, steam vents, emerald-coloured lakes and magnificent views combine to make this an unforgettable walking journey.

 The track then descends to three water-filled explosion craters called the Emerald Lakes.
 Their brilliant greenish colour is caused by minerals that have leached from the surrounding thermal area.
 The crossing continues over Central Crater to Blue Lake - an old volcanic vent.

 After rounding the flanks of North Crater, the descent continues through tussock slopes to the forest bushline.
 The cool, green forest is refreshing on the long descent to the end of the journey.

 The Tongariro Alpine Crossing takes seven to eight hours in the direction described.
 The opposite direction is more uphill and takes an hour longer.
-Local transport operators offer connections with the track.

 See here for more information on the Tongariro Alpine Crossing.